tahoe-lafs/tahoe-lafs/docs/garbage-collection.rst

 The GC mechanism is also not immediate: a client which deletes a file will nevertheless be consuming extra disk space (and might be charged or otherwise held accountable for it) until the ex-file's leases finally expire on their own.
-If the client is certain that they've removed their last reference to the file, they could accelerate the GC process by cancelling their lease.
-The current storage server API provides a method to cancel a lease, but the client must be careful to coordinate with anyone else who might be referencing the same lease (perhaps a second directory in the same virtual drive), otherwise they might accidentally remove a lease that should have been retained.

-In the current release, these leases are each associated with a single "node secret" (stored in $BASEDIR/private/secret), which is used to generate renewal- and cancel- secrets for each lease.
-Two nodes with different secrets will produce separate leases, and will not be able to renew or cancel each others' leases.
+In the current release, these leases are each associated with a single "node secret" (stored in $BASEDIR/private/secret), which is used to generate renewal-secrets for each lease.
+Two nodes with different secrets will produce separate leases, and will not be able to renew each others' leases.

 Once the Accounting project is in place, leases will be scoped by a